Psifi-Solutions/csrf-csrf/example/react/README.md

     * Alternatively give the `redis` service a docker-compose profile and only run that.
 5. Run `npm run dev` in `backend` from one terminal
 6. Run `npm run dev` in `client` from another terminal

-### Watch Mode

-If you want to make changes to the backend and have them update automatically, make sure to run `npm run watch` within `backend` from a terminal.
-Changes will be applied without needing to rebuild or restart the container.

-For the client, the Vite watch mode is enabled by default.
-Any changes made to the client will be replicated in the container, hot reloading will work as expected.

 ### Development